 I realize that this is not an option for many reading as you might be embarrassed or ashamed of a particular part of your body.
 You probably notice that part of your body more than other people.
 Still, to feel comfortable at your next party or a formal gathering, we will discover some suitable dresses and pantsuits that will have you enjoying your evening on the town.

 Older or mature women have certain areas which many of us may wish to hide.
 Although you may think you're the only one plagued by these problems, you're not.
 I have four or more of them that I will be discussing, so you're not alone.
 Many fashions targeted at younger women will suit us; however, it does take some sifting through the choices and picturing ourselves in a given outfit.

 Many popular sites, such as Amazon, rarely use older women in their advertising images, a fact that doesn't help us in our quest to find our perfect outfit.

 I have listed a few clothing ideas for you to look at for your next formal occasion as wedding season is right around the corner.
 These also include the problem areas the clothing will help to cover up.

 I will also touch on other important things to consider when selecting your perfect attire for a wedding or other formal events.
 It's worth spending time choosing an outfit because when you feel confident in what you're wearing, it shows in how you carry yourself and how much you enjoy the event.

 Loose Underarm Skin

 This problem has many names such as bingo wings, underarm dingle-dangle and some which may be specific to your area or family.
-Whether this is due to weight loss, or a simple lack of toning, it doesn't matter, it is a common problem which we can deal with.
-I won't suggest you lift weights or do dips from a chair (clearly, my triceps have been subjected to these various exercises) we are here to find clothing options which will mask this problem area.
+Whether this is due to weight loss, or a simple lack of toning, it doesn't matter, it's a common problem and one we can deal with.
+I won't suggest you lift weights or do dips from a chair (clearly, my triceps have been subjected to these various exercises) I am here to find clothing options that will mask this problem area.